yhzhu99/pyehr/README.md

-# pyehr - A Benchmark in COVID-19 Predictive Modeling Using EHR Data
+# PyEHR: A Predictive Modeling Toolkit for Electronic Health Records

 The repository is a practical implementation of the arXiv paper: ["A Comprehensive Benchmark for COVID-19 Predictive Modeling Using Electronic Health Records in Intensive Care"](https://doi.org/10.48550/arxiv.2209.07805) authored by Junyi Gao*, Yinghao Zhu*, Wenqing Wang*, Yasha Wang, Wen Tang, Ewen M. Harrison, and Liantao Ma.
 *\*Equal contribution*

 The repository includes various machine learning and deep learning models implemented for predictive modeling tasks using Electronic Health Records (EHR) specifically for COVID-19 patients in Intensive Care Units (ICU).

 Benchmarking results from two real-world COVID-19 EHR datasets (TJH and CDSL datasets) are also provided.
-All results and trained models are openly available on our online platform https://pyehr.netlify.app for clinicians and researchers.
+All results and trained models are freely accessible on our online platform [PyEHR](https://pyehr.netlify.app), and the source code can be found [here](https://github.com/yhzhu99/pyehr-playground).

+We invite clinicians, researchers, and data scientists to contribute to this growing platform.

 ## 🎯 Prediction Tasks